RobinTail/allowed-dependencies/README.md

   cannot, and not specifically, but by category.
 - Unlike `no-extraneous-dependencies` of `eslint-plugin-import` plugin, it supports ESLint 9 and its flat config.
 - Unlike same rule of `eslint-plugin-import-x` plugin, it does not require to install a typescript resolver to operate.
+- The plugin also supports reading multiple `package.json`.

 # Quick start